pingcap/docs-cn/FAQ.md

 INSERT INTO mysql.user VALUES ("%", "root", "", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y", "Y");
 ```

+#### Can TiDB provide services while Loader is running?

+ TiDB can provide services while Loader is running because Loader inserts the data logically.
+But do not perform the related DDL operations.

 #### How to export the data in TiDB?

 Currently, TiDB does not support `select into outfile`.
 You can use the following methods to export the data in TiDB: